dev-hafiz/react_router_latest_version/README.md

       └── About.jsx
 ```

 Step 3: Create a Layout folder and Root.jsx file inside the Layout under the src folder.
-Create a header folder and Header.js to navigate one route to another route under the components folder.
+Create a header folder and Header.jsx to navigate one route to another route under the components folder.

 ```
 Folder Structure